sialcasa/mvvmFX/mvvmfx-cdi/README.md

         }
     }

-A simple example for this is available at [mvvmfx-cdi-starter](/examples/mvvmfx-cdi-starter)
+A simple example for this is available at [mvvmfx-cdi-starter](/examples/mvvmfx-cdi-starter).

-If you prefer Guice as a dependency injection framework you can use [mvvnfx-guice](/mvvmfx-parent/mvvmfx-guice)
+If you prefer Guice as dependency injection framework you can use [mvvnfx-guice](/mvvmfx-guice).